jedlimlx/Cellular-Automaton-Viewer/README.md

 Installation
 =================================
 For Windows, you can skip this step. <br>
+But if you get the error `ImportError: DLL load failed: The specified module could not be found.` You will have to install a C++ compiler and rebuild with cython.

 For Linux, run the following commands (credit to martin.novy) <br>
 ```
 /usr/bin/sudo  apt install  python3-pyqt5  python3-pyperclip  python3-numpy python3-pil